OAGi/Score/docs/user_guide/index.rst

 To discard a Module Set:

-1. Go to the “Module Set” page by clicking the “View/Edit Module Set” menu item under the “Module” menu.
+1. Go to the "Module Set" page by clicking the "View/Edit Module Set" menu item under the "Module" menu.

 2. See `Find a Module Set <#find-a-module-set>`__ for help in locating a Module Set.

-3. Click on the ellipsis in the last column of the desired Module Set and select the “Discard” menu item in the pop-up menu.
+3. Click on the ellipsis in the last column of the desired Module Set and select the "Discard" menu item in the pop-up menu.

 4. In the returned dialog, confirm your intention to discard the Module Set.